sirarthur3/vsts-docs/docs/pipelines/process/templates.md

 - template: jobs/build.yml
   parameters:
     preBuild:
-    - script: echo hello from pre-build
+    - script: Write-Output hello from pre-build
     preTest:
-    - script: echo hello from pre-test
+    - script: Write-Output hello from pre-test
 ```

 When an array is inserted into an array, the nested array is flattened.